Bike sales decline 6.52 per cent in Andhra Pradesh, govt puzzled over negative growth | Business

 On two-wheelers costing up to Rs 50,000, the tax rate of nine per cent has not been changed but, on those valued above Rs 50,000, the life tax has been enhanced to 12 per cent to net an additional Rs 163 crore to the government.

+Responding to these concerns, a senior Transport Department official said: ''Life tax increase happened after more than 10 years in the state.
+It is comparatively less than other neighbouring states.''
+Regarding the patchy roads, he said heavy rains in the state this season have left them damaged.

+''Repairs are being carried out at a cost of over Rs 3,000 crore and the roads will come back to shape in the next three-four months,'' the official added.

-With the government set to increase the quarterly tax on goods and passenger (transport) vehicles for an extra revenue of Rs 200 crore, vehicle dealers are worried that it could lead to slump in sale of vehicles in that segment as well.
+With the government set to increase the quarterly tax on goods and passenger (transport) vehicles that would yield extra revenue of around Rs 200 crore, vehicle dealers are worried that it could lead to a slump in sale of vehicles in that segment as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)